erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 ERROR: Module 'NetworkExtension' has no member named 'classNamed'
 ```

-Swift has something similar to the PyObjC method where you can load a [bundle via the framework path](https://stackoverflow.com/a/58124538)
+Swift has something similar to the PyObjC method where you can load a [bundle via the framework path](https://stackoverflow.com/a/58124538) so I decided to try loading the bundle itself, rather than the module Xcode offered.
+This would be similar to the PyObjC method.

 ```swift
 import Foundation